BeamMW/docs-gitbook/dev/using-beam-shaders.md

 ### Configure CLI wallet settings

-One more crucial step before running Shader contracts involves configuring the CLI wallet settings to simplify and shorten commands.&#x20;
+One more crucial step before running Shader contracts involves configuring the CLI wallet settings to simplify and shorten commands.

 To connect CLI wallet's to the built-in node, first edit the `config` file using text editor (such as [Visual Studio Code](https://code.visualstudio.com/)) and enter the following: